revalgovender/php-showcase/README.md

 ## StudyStream+

 In my spare time, I created a YouTube channel called [StudyStream+](https://www.youtube.com/@StudyStreamPlus) with over 6k subscribers.
-It is a place for me to showcase skills and share knowledge with the community.Here are some highlights from the channel:
+It is a place for me to showcase skills and share knowledge with the community.
+Here are some highlights from the channel:

 1. [Simple Factory Method](https://github.com/study-stream-plus/simple-factory)